mazetoken/mminer/README.md

 `npm i`

-_*Ignore errors/warnings (if any appears).
+_*Ignore errors/warnings (if any eg. keccak and secp256k1 ; it is because of npm v.6x).
 Do not run npm audit fix !_

-Leave PowerShell (no need to close it).
 Open windows explorer (no need to close PowerShell) and go to mminer folder on your drive C. Click on mminer folder and you will see the miner files.
 Open .env file in notepad (or any other editor).
 Paste your WIF (your mining address private key) here "..."
 (WIF="...").
-Leave BCHD_GRPC_URL="" and BCHD_GRPC_CERT="" blank /no url (or paste BCHD_GRPC_URL="..." if you know any).
+Leave BCHD_GRPC_URL="" and BCHD_GRPC_CERT="" empty /no url (or paste known url in BCHD_GRPC_URL="...").
 You can type your mining tag (your nick or whatever) in MINER_UTF8="...".
 Save the file

-Go back to PowerShell and type command:
+Go back to PowerShell and type commands:

+`$env:NODE_OPTIONS="--max-old-space-size=4096"`

 `npm start`